elibroftw/blog.elijahlopez.ca/content/posts/linux-desktop-sucks.md

 Manjaro is 11 years old.
 There is no excuse for this workflow to not work.
 There is no excuse because I go out of my way to make sure my music player runs for everyone's workflow not just my own.

+### Plugging or Unplugging Power Puts Laptop to Sleep

+As the subsection states, charging my laptop while it is on, puts it into the sleep state.
+I wish I was joking.
+How is this bug even possible in 2023.
+It makes zero sense why Manjaro can't even handle the plugging of a power cord.

 ### Inefficient Upgrading

 Pacman manager so not specifically Manjaro.